-For the Network Resource Interconnection Service study, two power flow cases were used to study the Transmission Provider's transmission system with westbound and eastbound transmission flows to determine the required Network Transmission Upgrades.
+For the Network Resource Interconnection Service study, three power flow cases were used to study the Transmission Provider's transmission system with westbound and eastbound transmission flows to determine the required Network Transmission Upgrades.

-The WECC 2023 Heavy Summer base case was modified to represent a summer month with high west to east (eastbound) transfers across Midpoint West.
+The WECC 2023 Heavy Summer case was chosen as a power flow base case for the study.
+The case was modified to represent a summer month with high west to east (eastbound) transfers across Midpoint West.

-For the second case, a WECC 2022 Light Winter base case was modified to represent a shoulder month condition with high east to west (westbound) transfers across Midpoint West.
+For the second case, a WECC 2022 Light Winter case was modified to represent a shoulder month condition with high east to west (westbound) transfers across Midpoint West.